KatherineMichel/digital-commonplace/keeping-tabs-on-software-design-patterns-and-refactoring.md

 HeartBeat
 Show a server is available by periodically sending a message to all the other servers.

-High-Water Mark
-An index in the write-ahead log showing the last successful replication.

 Hybrid Clock
 Use a combination of system timestamp and logical timestamp to have versions as date and time, which can be ordered

-Idempotent Receiver
-Identify requests from clients uniquely so you can ignore duplicate requests when client retries

-Key-Range Partitions
-Partition data in sorted key ranges to efficiently handle range queries.

 Lamport Clock
 Use logical timestamps as a version for a value to allow ordering of values across servers

+Lease
+Use time-bound leases for cluster nodes to coordinate their activities.

+## Consistency, Election, Quorum, Consensus Algorithm

+Consistent Core
+Maintain a smaller cluster providing stronger consistency to allow the large data cluster to coordinate server activities without implementing quorum-based algorithms.

+Emergent Leader
+Order cluster nodes based on their age within the cluster to allow nodes to select a leader without running an explicit election.

 Leader and Followers
 Have a single server to coordinate replication across a set of servers.

-Lease
-Use time-bound leases for cluster nodes to coordinate their activities.

-Low-Water Mark
-An index in the write-ahead log showing which portion of the log can be discarded.

 Majority Quorum
 Avoid two groups of servers making independent decisions by requiring majority for taking every decision.